 The Corporation shall adopt weighted average maturity limitations consistent with investment objectives.
 The Corporation shall also hold sufficient funds in short term investment instruments in order to maintain adequate liquidity.
 Appendix 2 sets out minimum and maximum term exposures in order to ensure liquidity requirements are maintained.
 The Corporation shall sell an investment within 30 to 90 days if that investment's rating falls below the standard as set out in Appendix 1.
-However, the investment could be held for a longer period if a plan has been developed for its disposal, including expected timelines for selling the investment and the plan has been approved by the Commissioner of Finance and Treasurer or his/her designate.
+However, the investment could be held for a longer period if a plan has been developed for its disposal, including expected timelines for selling the investment and the plan has been approved by the Regional Treasurer.